naufalridho/reservation-api/README.md

 | ---------- | ------ | --------:|
 | PUT | /reservations/import| Imports a new reservation |

+Notes:
-We used PUT to enable changing of fields
+- We used PUT to enable changing of fields
 ```markdown
 The PUT method requests that the enclosed entity be stored under the supplied Request-URI.
 If the Request-URI refers to an already existing resource, the enclosed entity SHOULD be